Wally: Batched Private Nearest Neighbor Search at Scale: Implementation

 \subsection{Parameters Selection}

-\paragraph{SHE parameters.} Performance of \name\ directly depends on our choice of BFV parameters.
-We tried multiple parameter sets and selected the one that yielded the optimal performance.
-For search and metadata fetch, the selected parameters are as follows: polynomial degree $n=4096$, ciphertext modulus of $\log_2{Q}= 83$ bits, with CRT limbs of $27, 28$~ and~$28$ bits.
-We sample error from a centered binomial distribution with standard deviation $3.2$ and secret key from a ternary distribution modulus $Q$.
-This achieves 128 bits of quantum security.
+\textbf{SHE parameters.} Performance of \name\ directly depends on our choice of BFV parameters.
+We evaluated multiple parameter sets and selected the one that yielded optimal performance.
+For search and metadata fetch, we use: polynomial degree $n=4096$, ciphertext modulus of $\log_2{Q}= 83$ bits, with CRT limbs of $27, 28$~ and~$28$ bits.
+We sample error from a centered binomial distribution with standard deviation $3.2$ and secret key from a ternary distribution.
+This achieves 128 bits of post-quantum security~\cite{DBLP:conf/uss/AlkimDPS16}.

 For search, we set plaintext modulus of $\log_2{t}= 16$ bits.
-Recall that the embedding model outputs floating-point vectors of dimension $d$, however BFV operates over integer vectors.
-We convert each float into a fixed-point integer by multiplying it by the appropriate scaling factor $p$ and then rounding down to the nearest integer.
+Recall that the embedding model outputs floating-point vectors of dimension $d$; however BFV operates over integer vectors.
+We convert each float into a fixed-point integer by multiplying it by the appropriate scaling factor $p$ and then rounding to the nearest integer.
 We select $p$ to ensure the dot products do not wrap around modulo $t$.
 We say that precision is equal to $\log_2(p)$ bits.
 To avoid wrap-around, it is important that $p < \sqrt{(t-1)/2} - \sqrt{d}/2 $, which implies that $\log_2(p) < 1/2 \log_2 t \approx 7$.
 Therefore, we obtain at least 7 bits of precision.
 To increase the precision, we use the plaintext CRT decomposition.
 For this, we pick two plaintext CRT limbs of plaintext modulus of $\log_2{t_0}= 16 \text{ and } \log_2{t_1}= 17$ bits.
-Total plaintext bits are 31 bits, which gives us a precision of 15 bits without increasing evaluation key size.
+This yields a total of 31 plaintext bits, i.e., 15 bits of precision, without increasing evaluation key size, since the BFV evaluation key doesn't depend on the plaintext modulus $t$.

-As mentioned above, we reduce the size of the response ciphertext by first mod switching down to the last CRT limb of 27 bits and then further dropping the least significant bits.
+As mentioned in \autoref{sec:open-source-she-library}, we reduce the size of the response ciphertext by first mod switching down to the last CRT limb of 27 bits and then further dropping the least significant bits.
 To avoid decryption error due to dropping bits, we set $l_0 = 9$ and $l_1=0$.
 This drops the size of the single response ciphertext from 55 KB to 23.5 KB.

-For MulPir to handle larger noise growth, we use a plaintext modulus of $\log_2{t}= 5$ bits.
-Having a smaller plaintext modulus allows us to set $l_0 = 19$ and $l_1=13 $, which reduces each response ciphertext to 12 KB.
+For MulPIR to handle larger noise growth, we use a plaintext modulus of $\log_2{t}= 5$ bits.
+Having a smaller plaintext modulus allows us to set $l_0 = 19$ and $l_1=13 $, reducing each response ciphertext to 12 KB.